Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: MFM for Inhomogeneous Flows

 Discretization of the governing PDE is performed by utilizing the second-order central difference scheme on a uniform staggered mesh using $N_1$ and $N_2$ interior grid points in the $x_1$ and $x_2$ directions, respectively.
-The advective fluxes on the faces are computed using a second-order interpolation and then multiplication by the analytical normal velocity at the face centers.
+The advective fluxes on the faces are computed using a second-order interpolation and then multiplication by the divergence-free normal velocity at the face centers.
 Fluxes on the left and right boundaries are computed using the interior scheme after extrapolating the concentration field to ghost points half a grid size outside of the domain using a second-order extrapolation scheme that uses knowledge of the concentration field at the boundary and the two adjacent interior cells.
 To ensure a well-posed system, the number of degrees of freedom associated with the forcing term must be equal to those associated with the concentration field itself.
 Therefore, the forcing term is also defined at the cell centers corresponding to the same locations as the interior concentration fields.

 For this problem we define $\overline{c}$ as the average of the scalar field in the $x_2$ direction.
-Considering $N_1=40$ and $N_2=10$, Figure~\ref{fig:fig8}.a shows the matrix associated with $\left[\overline{\mathcal{L}}\right]$ obtained from the linear-algebra-based MFM described by Equation~(\ref{eq:MFMLA}).
+Considering $N_1=40$ and $N_2=10$, Figure~\ref{fig:fig5}.a shows the matrix associated with $\left[\overline{\mathcal{L}}\right]$ obtained from implementation of Equation~(\ref{eq:MFMLA}) for this problem.
 One can see qualitative similarity between this matrix and the standard second-order diffusion operator.
-Quantitatively however, the obtained macroscopic operator involves a non-local eddy diffusivity.
-To show this, we confirmed computationally that $\left[\overline{\mathcal{L}}\right]$ can be written as the product of three matrices:
+We next further investigate this numerical macroscopic operator to infer a continuum operator representing the eddy diffusivity as an operator, in a manner similar to Equation~(\ref{eq:deddy}).